AIA Delaware

 The more architects work with state and local elected officials, the greater the positive impact on these and other important issues facing the profession, the business, and our communities.

-The AIA Delaware Government Affairs Committee welcomes all interested AIA Delaware members who wish to participate in AIA Delaware's advocacy efforts.
-Contact director@aiadelaware.org if you would like to become engaged.
+The AIA Delaware Government Advocacy Committee welcomes all who wish to participate in state and local advocacy efforts.